Ottershaw School: History

 The criterion for entry was a boy's "boarding school need", in other words, those students most likely to benefit from a residential education away from their home.
 Thus, many students came from families broken up by the Second World War, other such dire circumstances, or from environments that were not conducive to academic or personal development.
 There was, too, a proportion of entrants who wished to attend a boarding school but whose parents could not afford the fees at a traditional public school (United Kingdom).
 Entry was not totally restricted to children of Surrey residents.

 Ottershaw was established by Surrey County Council (SCC) in 1948, as a boarding school for boys aged 12 to 18.
 It was the first of its kind in the country to be entirely in the hands of a Local Education Authority.

 SCC had purchased the estate in 1945, after the war, during which time much of it had been used by the Ministry of Defence, as a vehicle park, and, for a while, the giant US Mobil petroleum company had its UK headquarters in the imposing mansion building, with its magnificent formal gardens.
 Prior to the war, Ottershaw had also been a boarding school for boys, when it was known as Ottershaw College.

-The first boys and school masters arrived in 1948 and were led by headmaster Arthur Foot.
-He was related to lawyer and Liberal and Labour politician Dingle Foot and Lord Caradon, the last English governor of Jamaica.
-Arthur Foot had taught at The Doon School in India, which some commentators called the country's Eton.
-He had made an outstanding contribution there, for which he was appointed a CBE.
+The first boys and school masters arrived in 1948 and were led by headmaster Arthur Foot, who had been the first headmaster of The Doon School in India.
+Foot was appointed a CBE in the same year that he arrived at Ottershaw.

 Ottershaw sat in 148 acre of landscaped grounds that contained classrooms, laboratories, workshops, playing fields and the mansion itself.

 Arthur Foot based Ottershaw on Winchester College, his old public school.
 For instance, he introduced small desks called "toyes", with a backboard and cupboard, which each student had as their own property each term.
 Just like at Winchester College, every evening, students would sit at their toyes to study, in a large room, watched over by a prefect.

 Ottershaw was an unusual school because of the "character building" as well as academic achievement ethos on which it was founded, similar to Gordonstoun public school.
 But Ottershaw's curriculum, teaching methods, and school routine, were otherwise conventional.
 It had two streams; one with an academic, the other with a technical emphasis.
 Ottershaw had an organised games programme, with its soccer, rugby and cricket teams playing public school sides, including Eton, a wide choice of clubs and societies and an Air Training Corps, later the Combined Cadet Corps, with an Army section linked to the Queens Regiment.
 In addition, Ottershaw offered all activities available in public and grammar schools, including camps built by its student in woodlands in the school's grounds, during their spare time.